-It was April 14th, 2011, and the sight that greeted us was a sheer delight--30 kindergarten boys and girls from Boyd Elementary School in Springfield, Missouri, working like crazy to create a garden.
+It was April 14th, 2011, and for us this sight was a sheer delight--30 kindergarten boys and girls from Boyd Elementary School in Springfield, Missouri, working like crazy to create a garden.

 We'd never seen kids work so hard or so fast, and we're not kidding.
-They were literally doing it all, too.
+They were doing it all themselves, too.

 "It's full.
-Let's go!" one called, and they wheeled the dirt over to the raised beds.
+Let's go!" one called, and they set to work wheeling the dirt over to the raised beds.

 The planting people, and plenty of 'em.

 |Doin' It Right|

 Hey, what gives?
 We couldn't do any better.
 And he's, well, you know, not big like us.